 FODMAP stacking occurs when you eat two or more servings of food containing the same FODMAP group in one sitting (or in two sittings that are close together).
 This can happen even if the foods are both “green light” items.

-FODMAP stacking means you’re putting multiple servings of a FODMAP group into your bucket at a time.
+FODMAP stacking means you're putting multiple servings of a FODMAP group into your bucket at the same time.
 While the servings may be “green” on their own, sometimes they add up and your bucket overflows.

 Need some tips and tricks to avoid FODMAP stacking?
 The easiest way is to mix and match low FODMAP and “FODMAP-free” foods.

-If you look in the Monash app, you’ll notice that there are some magical foods that don’t contain any detectable FODMAPs in a standard serving.
+If you look in the Monash app, you'll notice that there are some magical foods that don't contain any detectable FODMAPs in a standard serving.
 Monash says these can be eaten freely without adding to your FODMAP load (putting anything in your FODMAP bucket).
-You can grab a handy list of “FODMAP-free” foods from Diet vs. Disease here.
+You can grab a handy list of “FODMAP-free” foods in my FREE resource library!

-There are also a few foods that do become high FODMAP eventually.
-But the serving size needed to make them high FODMAP is so high they’re essentially FODMAP free.
+There are also a few foods that do become high FODMAP in large servings.
+But the serving size needed to make them high FODMAP is so high they're essentially FODMAP free.
 You can read more about what Monash University says about these quirky foods here.

-Another trick recommended by FODMAP experts like Joanna Baker (APD) and Joe Leech (RD) is to limit servings of related FODMAPs to 1.5 servings per sitting (3 hours).
+Another trick recommended by most FODMAP experts is to limit servings of related FODMAPs to 1.5 servings per sitting (3 hours).
 This means, if you want to eat two foods from the same FODMAP group, you can have a full serving of one and half a serving of the other, or whatever combination sounds tasty to you.

 The exception to the 1.5 servings rule is fruits.
-Because fruits are often so high in FODMAPs, a single green serving of fruit can be almost enough to reach your threshold.
+Because fruits are often so high in FODMAPs, a single green serving of fruit can be almost enough to reach some people's threshold.
 This means mixing full servings of fruits can be a recipe for disaster!

 Did I just murder your morning smoothie?
-Don’t worry, you can still have more than one type of fruit in a sitting.
-You just need to make sure you don’t exceed a single serving of fruit.
+Don't worry, you can still have more than one type of fruit in a sitting.
+You just need to make sure you don't exceed a single serving of fruit.
 That might look like a half serving of banana and a half serving of strawberries, or 1/3 of a serving of three fruits.
 It doesn't matter how you mix and match them, as long as the total amount of fruits is equal to one serving, total.

 My final tip is to space out your meals and snacks throughout the day.
 This is to prevent FODMAPs in different meals from stacking with one another.